« State-specific resources Oregon

 Construction Lien Waivers in Oregon

-Required Format: Oregon does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.
+Required format: Oregon does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.

-Required Notarization: Oregon does not require waivers to be notarized.
+Required notarization: Oregon does not require waivers to be notarized.

 Oregon does not mandate statutory lien waiver forms.
 Waivers are handled contractually, and claimants should take care not to waive lien rights unintentionally.